-- Natural language processing (ability to understand human speech as it is spoken)
+- Natural language processing (the ability to understand human speech as it is spoken)

-- Computer vision (ability to extract accurate information from an image or series of images)
+- Computer vision (the ability to extract accurate information from an image or series of images)

 - General intelligence

-Big Data is going to continue to grow larger as AI becomes a viable option for automating more tasks, and AI will become a bigger field as more data is available for learning and analysis.
+Big data will continue to grow larger as AI becomes a more viable option for automating more tasks — and AI will become a larger field as more data is available for learning and analysis.

-The demand for business analytics experts lies at the heart of Maryville University’s online Master’s of Science in Business Data Analytics degree.
-Graduates of this online degree program can gain the skills to enter the workforce as statisticians, data scientists, data analysts, or actuaries.
+The demand for business analytics experts lies at the heart of Maryville University’s online Master of Science in Business Data Analytics degree.
+Graduates of this online program can gain the skills to enter the workforce as statisticians, data scientists, data analysts, or actuaries.

-At Maryville University, students can learn how to handle data sets, orchestrate multiple infrastructures, monetize data and make decisions based on valuable analytics insights.
-Graduates will be exposed to the training and knowledge they will need to combine business operational data with the latest analytical tools, making them invaluable to employers.
+At Maryville University, students can learn how to handle data sets, orchestrate multiple infrastructures, monetize data, and make decisions based on valuable analytics insights.
+Graduates will be exposed to the training and knowledge to combine business operational data with the latest analytical tools, making them invaluable to employers.